No-hassle mortgage renewals are appealing, but maybe it’s time to rethink the pros and cons of renewing vs trying to refinance your mortgage.

 You may be better off to blend and extend your existing mortgage to take advantage of lower interest rates.
 That gives you the benefits of a lower rate that is the average of your current rate and the lower rate, without refinancing and prepayment penalties.
 Refinancing may also not save you money if you plan to sell your home or give you more stress than it’s worth if you have other debts or expenses.

 Refinancing hurts your credit score temporarily, so if you are applying to multiple lenders, do so within 30 days.
 That score will recover quickly if you keep up your mortgage payments, and don’t default on or fall behind on paying other debts.
 But making multiple enquiries over an extended period can cause Equifax or TransUnion credit bureaus to lower your score further.

 Using a virtual lawyer from the privacy of your home.

 Ontario Lawyers for Mortgage Refinancing

 Axess Law real estate lawyers can prepare the paperwork and title insurance and sign your new mortgage agreement.
 Arrange an online video conference and e-signing appointments anywhere in Ontario, 7 days a week, at your convenience.
-In person meetings can be arranged at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
-Call toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form to make day or evening appointments.
+In person meetings can be arranged at any of our Greater Toronto Area or Ottawa law offices.
+Call toll free to 1-877-552-9377 or 647-479-0118 in Toronto, or use our online booking form to make day or evening appointments.

 Click here to learn more about Axess Law’s real estate law services.